LAP: An Attention-Based Module for Concept Based Self-Interpretation and Knowledge Injection in Convolutional Neural Networks: Results

-RSNA was published in a Kaggle challenge in 2018.
-The dataset contains chest X-Ray images of 8851 healthy people, 9555 patients having lung pneumonia, and 11821 patients with other lung abnormalities.
+RSNA was published in a Kaggle challenge in 2018 \cite{rsna-challenge}.
+The dataset contains chest X-ray images of 8851 healthy people, 9555 patients having lung pneumonia, and 11821 patients with other lung abnormalities.
 The zones related to pneumonia have been specified by experts using bounding boxes.
-We used the samples related to healthy people and lung pneumonia patients in a classification task.
-We randomly selected 81\% of the data for train, 9\% for validation, and 10\% for test set.
+We used samples related to healthy people and lung-pneumonia patients in a classification task.
+We randomly selected 81\% of the data for training, 9\% for validation, and 10\% for test set.
+ResNet 18 and Inception V3 were the base architectures in these tasks.
+We placed three LAP modules in blocks 2, 3, and 4 of ResNet 18 and maxpool2, Mixed6a, and Mixed7a of Inception V3.
+The adaptive pooling was replaced with adaptive LAP in both networks.

-CelebA dataset is a face attributes detection dataset containing 40 face attributes of celebrity images.
-We applied binary classification on the smile attribute of this dataset.
-The dataset consists of 202,599 samples.
-We randomly selected 70\% of the data for train, 10\% for validation, and 20\% for test set.